4 Incredible Countries You’ll Explore on the Rhine

 Where Rüdesheim is medieval and rustic, Cologne is more Gothic and modern.
 Visible from the Rhine River, the Cologne Cathedral is a must-see landmark.
 Its two towers are still some of the largest peaks in the city.

-The stop in Cologne offers the options of a Holy City walking tour and cathedral visit, Kölsch Beer tasting or Cologne bike tour.
+The stop in Cologne offers the options of a Holy City walking tour and cathedral visit, Kölsch Beer tasting, or a Cologne bike tour.

 What better way to end the Enchanting Cruise than right in the heart of the Netherlands- Amsterdam.